containers/podman-desktop/website/docs/onboarding/kubernetes/creating-a-lima-instance-with-podman-desktop.md

 #### Procedure

-1. In a terminal, create the Lima machine.
+1. In a terminal, create the Lima instance.

    - To create a single-node Kubernetes cluster running [k3s](https://k3s.io/):